-- Open design tool palette, select Bi-Fold double door and right-click on properties.
+- Open the design tool palette, select Bi-Fold double door, and right-click on properties.
 Set the opening percentage as 50.

-By clicking on the left options, an arrow will appear to standard size fields.
-If it is 25% opening, it will show 45 degrees angle; if it is 50%, then it is 90 degrees angle.
-The value of the opening percentage is decided upon arc swing.
+An arrow will appear to standard-size fields by clicking on the left options.
+For example, if it is 25% opening, it will show 45 degrees angle; if it is 50%, it is 90 degrees angle.
+The value of the opening percentage is decided upon the arc swing.

-- The opening can be in any size and elevations.
+- The opening can be in any size and elevation.

 - Locate the Cased opening tool in the door palate.

 - Right-click and copy-paste it on the Doors tab.